cocos/cocos-docs/en/editor/assets/index.md

 ![importing](img/package-asset/importing.png)

 > **Notes**:
-> 1. Imported zip packages are only supported by Cocos Creator 3.0.0 and above using **Exporting Asset Packages**.
+> 1. Imported zip packages are only supported by Cocos Creator 3.0.0 and above using **Export Asset Package**.
 > 2. Importing scripts with the same class name is not supported.

 ## Extending the Assets Panel